Cha Cha Cha (MC Lyte song): Appearances

 The song was performed by Da Brat and Remy Ma at the MC Lyte tribute at the 2006 VH1 Hip Hop Honors.

 The song was also featured on the soundtrack of the video game Grand Theft Auto IV on the fictional in-game station "The Classics 104.1".

 In October 2008 she performed "Cha Cha Cha" at the 3th edition of the BET Hip Hop Awards.

-In October 14, 2014, MC Lyte performed this song to President Barack Obama in the celebration of the 50th anniversary of the legislation that created the National Endowment for the Humanities and the National Endowment for the Arts.
+On October 14, 2014, MC Lyte performed this song to President Barack Obama in the celebration of the 50th anniversary of the legislation that created the National Endowment for the Humanities and the National Endowment for the Arts.

 Legacy and influence

 In his book Icons of Hip Hop: An Encyclopedia of the Movement, Music, and Culture (2007) writer Mickey Hess commented on the song "is an early example of her competing not as a female MC, but as an MC.
 In this song, she includes the audience as part of her battle strategy.
 Unlike some of her other songs in which she attacks a rapper or a crew of rappers, this song is a general warning to her competition.
 Considered an ultimate dis song, Lyte references hip hop and lyricism as if it is a science, a complex skill that few have mastered.
 The song does not have violent images, yet delivers punishment.
 The defeat for competitors is in the realization that they are not smart enough to outwit her."